JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

 .. code:: bash

-  git remote udpate -p   # This syncronizes the metadata describing the changes that have
+  git remote update -p   # This synchronizes the metadata describing the changes that have
                          # been done on the remote repository.
 The -p option "prunes" branches
                          # that have been deleted on the remote repository which will include
                          # your "feature/perf-enhance" branch.